particle-iot/docs/src/content/quickstart/workbench.md

 - Continue with the instructions for all operating systems, below.
 - Windows 7, 8, or 10 is required.

-_NOTE: due to limitations with the local compiler's build system, usernames (or paths) with spaces cannot be supported at this time_
+_NOTE: due to limitations with the local compiler's build system, usernames (or paths) with spaces will be converted to short paths like `C:\Users\EXAMPL~1`_

 ### Mac